 - Modernizing common areas in office buildings.

-Please ask Alabama’s senators and your representative to support this legislation to correct the error in qualified improvement property depreciation in the Tax Cuts and Jobs Act.
-Email addresses for our delegation in Washington follow:
+Please ask Alabama’s senators and your representative to support and co-sponsor this legislation (link is a sample communication) to correct the error in qualified improvement property depreciation in the Tax Cuts and Jobs Act.
+Links to email addresses for our delegation and key staff in Washington follow:

 If you use the representatives’ online contact link to email them, they are going to first ask you to verify that you are in their district.
 To find out who your representative is, see “Contact Your U.S. Representative” at this link.